gergelyhornyak/namizu/docs/Documentation.md

     - Multichoice: voters can pick more than 1 answer at a time
 - Anonym **(default)** or public
     - <anonym,public>
+    - Public:
-    - Public: the voters identity is shows next to their answers, plus pollster name
+        - the voters identity is shows next to their answers, plus pollster name
+        - complex answers are individually displayed
+    - Anonym:
-    - Anonym: as usual, voters cannot see others' choices, nor pollster name
+        - as usual, voters cannot see others' choices, nor pollster name
+        - complex answers are collated into one graph
 - Names **(default)** / Options / Range
     - <names,range,yesorno,openended,prompt,teams>
     - Names: The names of the voters are the answers